Characters of Final Fantasy IX: Reception and legacy

-Venture Beat praised the games attention to character, and its use of humor not as an opportunity for "jokes", but to reveal character and allow players to connect with the characters when the story becomes more dramatic.
+Venture Beat praised the game's attention to character, and its use of humor not as an opportunity for "jokes", but to reveal character and allow players to connect with the characters when the story becomes more dramatic.
 "Active Time Events" were often used when players entered new cities, which was praised for regularly offering up character development.
 Some of the characters have very well developed plot arcs, such as Zidane, Garnet, and Vivi, while others such as Amarant are less so.
 Polygon notes that the cast of Final Fantasy IX strives for justice and peace at any cost, unlike later games that tend to glamorize the violence and seem to regard violence as inevitable and good.

 Digital Spy rated the game the second best Final Fantasy, citing "lovable characters and hatable villains" as one of their reasons.
 In a poll of Japan's favorite Final Fantasy characters, Vivi and Zidane were number four and five.
 The characters of FFIX were featured in a television advertisement for Coca-Cola in Japan.